Legio VIII Augusta: one of the Roman legions. Its surname means "the legion of Augustus", but contains a pun on "august legion".

 During the civil war against Caesar's fellow-triumvir and Pompey, the Eighth saw action at Corfinium and Brindisi (49), and stayed in Apulia for some time.
 In the spring of 48, it served at Dyrrhachium, and suffered heavily.
 In the battle of Pharsalus (9 August 48), it fought as one unit with the Ninth.
 After this battle, the soldiers were sent back to Italy to be pensioned off, and received land in Campania.
 Although many veterans were now living on farms, in 46, they participated in Caesar's African campaign.
 In 45, these reenlisted soldiers received land at Casilinum.

 In the autumn 44, however, many soldiers of the Eighth (and Seventh) were again reenlisted by Caesar's heir Octavian, who reconstituted this legion to obtain a position of influence.
-Early in 43, it fought at Modena against Marc Antony, and in 42, the soldiers fought against the murderers of Caesar, Brutus and Cassius, in the battle of Philippi.
+Early in 43, it fought at Modena against Mark Antony, and in 42, the soldiers fought against the murderers of Caesar, Brutus and Cassius, in the battle of Philippi.

-After the war at Philippi, Octavian fell out with Marc Antony's brother Lucius, who was besieged at Perugia.
+After the war at Philippi, Octavian fell out with Mark Antony's brother Lucius, who was besieged at Perugia.
 A sling stone mentioning a military tribune from the eighth legion attests to the unit's presence.

 The Eighth must have been used in Octavian's struggle against Sextus Pompeius, who had occupied Sicily, but was expelled by Octavian's admiral Marcus Vipsanius Agrippa.
-It was probably also active in Octavian's second campaign against Marc Antony (Actium, 31 BCE), which culminated in Octavian's sole rule.
+It was probably also active in Octavian's second campaign against Mark Antony (Actium, 31 BCE), which culminated in Octavian's sole rule.
 In those years, this unit was still called VIII Gallica.note[Attested in an inscription from Berytus; CIL 3.14165/6.]
 The surname Mutinensis was used only briefly.
 Veterans of the Actium war were settled at Forum Iulii (modern Fréjus in France), which was sometimes called after the legion, Colonia Octavorum.

 Now that Octavian - now known as Augustus - was the first emperor of Rome, he transferred the eighth legion to Tunisia.
 (Probably, at least a subunit was in northern Hispania and took part in the Cantabrian war.)
 Later, the legion was transferred to the Balkans, the soldiers must have won a victory that earned them the name Augusta.
 In 15 or 14 BCE, veterans of VIII Augusta and V Macedonica were sent to Phoenicia, to settle in the refounded city of Berytus, modern Beirut.
 (It is possible that this foundation was 15 years older and was settled with veterans from the Actium war.)